 Authors are required to disclose financial interests in any company or institution that might benefit from their publication.
 A competing interest exists when a primary interest (such as patients' welfare or the validity of research) might be influenced by a secondary interest (such as financial gain or personal rivalry).
-It may arise for the authors of the journal article when they have a financial interest that may influence their interpretation of their results or those of others.
+It may arise for the authors of a Neurogastroenterology & Motility article when they have a financial interest that may influence their interpretation of their results or those of others.
 Financial interests are the easiest to define and they have the greatest potential to influence the objectivity, integrity or perceived value of a publication.
 They may include any or all, but are not limited to, the following:

-- Personal financial interests: Stocks or shares in companies that may gain or lose financially through publication; consultant fees or fees from speakers bureaus other forms of remuneration from organisations that may gain or lose financially; patents or patent applications whose value may be affected by publication; - Funding: Research support from organisations that might gain or lose financially through publication of the paper; - Employment: Recent, present or anticipated employment of you or a family member by any organization that may gain or lose financially through publication of the paper.
+Personal financial interests: Stocks or shares in companies that may gain or lose financially through publication; consultant fees or fees from speakers bureaus other forms of remuneration from organisations that may gain or lose financially; patents or patent applications whose value may be affected by publication.

+- Funding: Research support from organisations that might gain or lose financially through publication of the paper. - Employment: Recent, present or anticipated employment of you or a family member by any organization that may gain or lose financially through publication of the paper.
 Any such competing interest that authors may have should be declared.
 The aim of the statement is not to eradicate competing interests, as they are almost inevitable.
-Papers will not be rejected because there is a competing interest, but a declaration on whether or not there are competing interests will be added to the paper;

-- · Patent rights; - Consultancy work.
+Papers will not be rejected because there is a competing interest, but a declaration on whether or not there are competing interests will be added to the paper. - · Patent rights - Consultancy work.

-At the time of submission, all authors must complete the Conflict of Interests (COI) form and ensure that it reaches the Journal's editorial co-ordinator, Kate Frøland at sji@gades.uib.no/ +47 55 97 58 17.
-The COI form is also available in the 'Instructions and Forms' section of the Journal's ScholarOne Manuscripts website.
+Upon acceptance for publication, all authors must complete the Conflicts of Interests (COI) form and e-mail/fax it to the Journal's editorial co-ordinator, Mrs Maggy Barber, at maggy.barber@gmail.com / +44 (0)870 706 0156.
+The COI form is also uploaded to the Journal's ScholarOne Manuscripts website.